Reflections

 How the Quran crosses the distance between eye and heart.
 If unveiling names the act, this essay asks about the architecture that makes such an act necessary.
 What is the veil made of?
 Where does it sit?
 What exactly is blocked in the human being?
 And by what mechanism does the Quran pass from recitation to impression, from sound to interior transformation?

-When the Quran shifts from faith to rain, from hearts to earth, from the Book to water, it does not change subject.
-It shows that the laws governing the visible world are the same as those governing the invisible.
-The same mechanisms – descent, reception, measure, inversion, extraction – operate identically in both registers, and it is this correspondence the text builds deliberately, surah after surah.
-This article traces that isomorphism element by element and law by law.
+When the Quran shifts from faith to rain, from hearts to earth, from the Book to water, it is not digressing.
+It shows that the laws of the visible world correspond to the laws of the invisible.
+The mechanisms of descent, reception, measure, inversion, and extraction echo across both registers, and it is this architecture the text builds deliberately, surah after surah.
+This article traces that correspondence element by element and law by law.

 You Inhabit the Geometry of Your Soul: The Laws of Transfiguration in the Quran